Generalized hybrid iterative methods for large-scale Bayesian inverse problems: Introduction

 We are interested in \emph{ill-posed} inverse problems, where the challenge is that small errors in the data may lead to large errors in the computed approximation of $\bfs.$ Regularization is required to stabilize the inversion process.
 There are many forms of regularization.
 Here, we follow a Bayesian framework, where we assume a prior for $\bfs$.
 That is, we treat $\bfs$ as a Gaussian random variable with mean $\bfmu \in \bbR^n$ and covariance matrix $\bfQ$.
-That is, $\bfs \sim \mathcal{N}(\bfmu,\lambda^{-2}\bfQ)$, where $\lambda^2$ is the inverse of the variance (also known as the precision) and is a parameter, yet to be determined.
+That is, $\bfs \sim \mathcal{N}(\bfmu,\lambda^{-2}\bfQ)$, where $\lambda$ is a scaling parameter (yet to be determined) for the precision matrix.
 Specific choices for $\bfQ$ will be discussed in Section~\ref{sec:Bayes}.
 Using Bayes theorem, the posterior probability distribution function is given by

 where $\norm{\bfx}{\bfM} = \sqrt{\bfx\t \bfM \bfx}$ is a vector norm for any symmetric positive definite matrix $\bfM$.
 The maximum a posteriori (MAP) estimate provides a solution to~\eqref{eq:problem} and can be obtained by minimizing the negative log likelihood of the posterior probability distribution function, i.e.